Bandwidth/bandwidth-cli/README.md

 setup successful.
 To order more numbers using this setup, use "bandwidth order category <quantity>" or "bandwidth order search <quantity>"

 ```
-At this point, you can now use the number for messages.
-Should you need more (or different) numbers than
-the 10 that were offered, you can order more numbers using [`bandwidth order`](#order).
+At this point, you can now use the number for [messages](#https://dev.bandwidth.com/messaging/about.html) via the API or SDKs.
+Should you need more (or different) numbers than the 10 that were offered, you can order more numbers using [`bandwidth order`](#order).

 ## commands
 notes: